holmes1000/Lunar-Path-Planning/README.md

     - For certain craters, you can go through the middle

 ## Phase Z: Try with other models and compare
-1. Try a YOLO model for crater detection
+1. Try a YOLO model for crater detection (Implemented)
 2. Use DeepMoon for crater detection
 3. Create crater detection graph comparison